simondhalliday/simondhalliday.github.io/aboutme.md

 ---

 My name is Simon D. Halliday.
+- I am an associate professor of Economics Education in the School of Economics at the University of Bristol, UK.

-- I am an assistant professor of economics at Smith College, MA, USA.
+- I was previously an assistant professor of economics at Smith College, MA, USA; a lecturer at Royal Holloway, University of London, and lecturer at the University of Cape Town.
 - I teach intermediate microeconomics, behavioral economics, development economics, the political economy of African development, introductory statistics and econometrics, and introductory microeconomics.
-- I do reseach in behavioral and experimental economics, with a focus on social preferences (reciprocity and social norms) and institutions (ratings, punishment, communication).
+- I do research in behavioral and experimental economics, with a focus on social preferences (reciprocity and social norms) and institutions (ratings, punishment, communication).
 - I also conduct work in applied microeconomics and data science in economcs, such as a recent paper applyng machine learning to a corpus of economics texts.
 - I also have a strong interest in research in economics education, particularly with respect to data literacy, data analysis, R and more.
 - I am the co-author (with Sam Bowles) of a forthcoming intermediate microeconomics textbook [*Microeconomics: Competition, Conflict and Coordination*](/microeconomics).
-- You can find a copy of my curriculum vitae [here](more/halliday_cv_2020.02.28.pdf).

 ## My educational background
 - PhD: University of Siena, Italy, 2007-12